Essential Dog Behaviour Training Tips for Success

 Here are some proven techniques to help you train your dog effectively:

-Clicker Training/Yes command: Use a clicker or 'YES!' to mark the exact moment your dog performs the desired behaviour, followed by a reward.
+Clicker Training/Yes Command: Use a clicker or 'YES!' to mark the exact moment your dog performs the desired behaviour, followed by a reward.
 This helps your dog understand what is expected.

 Leash Training: Teach your dog to walk calmly on a leash by stopping when they pull and rewarding them when they walk beside you.